 This is not to say that all of today’s leading men are overgrown high schoolers.
 Liam Neeson is, emphatically, a grown man.
 So is Denzel Washington.
 So are several other actors (older guys, in their 50s and 60s) who might conceivably be thought of as leading men.
 But generally speaking, the number of leading men who look, sound and act like grown-ups, on camera and off, seems to have plummeted in the past few decades.
 Maybe that’s because, as a culture, we’ve grown so obsessed with the idea of Youth — not in a Wordsworthian, Romantic sense of eternal innocence, but a blinged-out, selfie-snapping, consumerist Youth culture: the slippery, golden demographic so avidly pursued by marketers.

 All of which makes the photograph above so damn appealing.
 Here we have four of the most enduring stars in Hollywood history — Clark “The King” Gable, Cary Grant, Bob Hope and David Niven — during a break in rehearsals for the 1958 Academy Awards, and despite the fact that they’re convulsed with laughter over a shared joke, they’re all very clearly, unapologetically grown up.
 They’re accomplished, famous movie stars reveling in one another’s company — and not one of them looks as if he has the slightest interest in being younger, or hipper, than he is.

 And that, of course, makes them all very cool, indeed.
 No matter how old they might be.

 — Ben Cosgrove is the Editor of LIFE.com

-[See the gallery, "LIFE at the Oscars: Classic Photos From Hollywood’s Biggest Night."]
+[MORE: "LIFE at the Oscars: Classic Photos From Hollywood’s Biggest Night"]